 ”We're drawing inspiration from nature.
 Our music is Balearic or off the beaten path.
 We want it to be raw and organic.”

-Then Butler set about getting the best system to play music.
+Then Butler set about getting the best system to play music for hotels.
 But what he found was that many of the services are archaic in nature, and don't allow different scheduling or on-the-fly changes to playlists.
 Until he discovered Soundtrack Your Brand.

 Customers are interested in what we play, and I get a lot of requests if I can burn guests a cd and so on," he said.
 "This technology will be a game-changer.
 The ability to create Spotify profiles where guests can follow us, or to use the API to create new experiences will push things to where they never were in the past.
 One thing we're looking at doing is having a "Now playing" display on our website to show what's being played in different parts of the hotel.